denniemok/pango-lineage-to-who-label/README.md

-# Convert PANGO Lineage to WHO Label for COVID-19 Analysis
+# PANGO Lineage -> WHO Label Conversion for COVID-19 Analysis

 This project aims to provide a comprehensive conversion table that maps PANGO lineages (like `B.1.1.529` and `AY.2`) to their corresponding WHO labels (like `Omicron` and `Delta`).